hkh4/blueberry/docs/index.md

 In order to run the program, you need to have [.NET](https://dotnet.microsoft.com/) and [Ghostscript](https://www.ghostscript.com/) installed.
 Follow the instructions for downloading and setup.

-## Setup

-Next, clone this repo from github.
-The link is in the top right of the page.
-Save it wherever you want on your computer, but ideally somewhere that can be easily accessed.
-The quickest way to run the program is from the repo folder itself, which will be explained first, but read on for a bash script that can make it easier to run the program from any folder.

-## Running

-### Mac
+## Mac

-Open terminal and navigate to the local blueberry folder, and then into the lang folder.
-In this folder, create a file to write your code in.
-It can named anything at all, but using the .blb extension might make it easier to keep track of.
-Once the code is written, run it using the following:
+Download the packages above and clone this repo into an easily accessible location.
+The instructions will assume the repo was cloned onto the desktop; if not, replace desktop with the correct path.

+### Running Within the Blueberry Folder

+The quickest way to run the program is directly in the cloned repo.
+Open terminal, and navigate to the lang folder within blueberry.

 ```
+cd Desktop/blueberry/lang
 ```

 ## Welcome to GitHub Pages